 Genitalia – Inspect for the skin color and temperature, pubic hair distribution, ulcers, masses, scars, redness, swelling and discharges.
 Also, for the size and shape irregularities.
 Palpate for lesions, nodules or masses, tenderness, contour, size and induration.
 Palpate the inguinal area and anterior thigh.

 Rectum – Inspect and palpate the anus, perianal region and sacral region for inflammation, nodules, scars, ulcerations, lesions and rashes or for any abnormal opening.
 Note any bulges after bearing down.

 Musculoskeletal – Inspect the upper and lower extremities for size, shape, symmetry, deformity and muscle mass.
-Check the joints for range of motion, enlargement and masses.
+Check the joints for a range of motion, enlargement and masses.
 Note gait and posture.
-Check the spine for range of motion, lateral curvature, or any abnormal curvature.
+Check the spine for a range of motion, lateral curvature, or any abnormal curvature.
 Observe for the signs of pain and inflammation.
 Palpate for tenderness, swelling, warmth, bony overgrowth, deformity and masses.
 Palpate the muscles for size, tone, strength, any contractures and tenderness.
 Palpate the spine for bony deformities and crepitation.

 LANDMARKS FOR PHYSICAL EXAMINATION

 Apices and bases of the lungs